grandeurdev/arduino-sdk/README.md

 ### Allowed Origins

 This is another amazing topic and somehow related to access delegation in the end.
 As mentioned in the sections above that you can interact with your project's namespace through the JS SDK by initializing grandeur with your API key.
-This returns an object referring to your project which can be used to interact with its resources including its devices, datastore, and files storage.
+This returns an object referring to your project which can be used to interact with its devices.
 Putting this much responsibility on just the API key poses a security threat particularly in case of web apps as API Key can easily be stolen.
 Even though a user needs to log in first before making any request to the cloud, a hacker with having your API key can still cause some serious damage.
 For example, Registering bogus users to your project or creating a copycat site on your name for phishing to name a few.
 That's where cross-origin request sharing (CORS) policies come to play.

 So to allow a web app to interact with your project using the Web SDK, you first need to whitelist the domain name your web app uses via the settings page in the dashboard.
 You cannot even send a request from your localhost without first whitelisting it.